PersonalizedTravelMonitor/Documents/02-UseCases/DetailedUseCases.md

 Detailed Use Cases

-# Commuter - Following a trip
+# Traveller - Following a trip

 ## Portata